 Stay for two nights in Oberammergau to take in the world-famous Oberammergau Passion Play.
 This play has been performed since 1634 and has played every 10 years since then.

 In Munich enjoy a city tour with stops that may include Nymphenburg Palace, Marienplatz, Frauenkirche & the Olympic Stadium.

 In Augsburg Germany where our own Augsburg takes its name from Martin Luther’s colleague, Phillip Melanchthon delivered the Augsburg Confession to the diet in 1530.
 We hope to connect with city leadership to celebrate our connection and enjoy a guided city tour including the Fuggerei, St Annes Church and museum.

-Contact Katie (Koch) Code ’01, Director of Alumni and Constituent Relations, at firstname.lastname@example.org or 612-330-1178 if you are interested in learning more about Augsburg’s travel opportunities or to be placed on a list to recieve the most up to date information about the trips.
-An information session will be held May of 2019 for interested travelers to learn more.
+Contact Katie (Koch) Code ’01, Director of Alumni and Constituent Relations, at firstname.lastname@example.org or 612-330-1178 if you are interested in learning more about Augsburg’s travel opportunities or to be placed on a list to receive the most up to date information about the trips.